justinchoi001/liferay-learn-0/docs/en/using-the-liferay-dxp-service/introduction-to-the-liferay-dxp-service.md

 To install themes, portlets, or OSGi modules, include a WAR or JAR file in one of the folders in `/deploy` in your Liferay DXP service directory.

-For example, to deploy a custom JAR file to the dev environment (using the `/dev` folder), your Liferay DXP service directory could look like this:
+For example, to deploy a custom JAR file to your development environment (using the `/dev` folder), your Liferay DXP service directory could look like this:

 	lcp
 	└── liferay